 If you want to live a happy retired life, you have to keep a percentage of your income aside every year.
-Most financial advisors or studies say, as a rule of thumb, you should save at least 15% of your pre-tax income for your retirement savings every year.
+As a rule of thumb, most financial advisors or studies say you should save at least 15% of your pre-tax income for your retirement savings every year.

 Saving 15% of your income every year can be a daunting task if you just started working.
 So start with 10% and increase it by 1% every year till you reach 15%.

 However, the 15% rule only makes your retired life smooth if you get started at age 25.
 You may need to increase your percentage of savings if you start at age 35 or later.

 Also, the older 15% rule needs to be modernized for the current trend.
 In 2021, you may need more than 15% to save for your retirement, and it’s best to prepare for all circumstances.